Publishing equality objectives: guidance for schools

 • pupils from different ethnic groups

-• disabled and non-disabled pupils.
+• disabled and non-disabled pupils

 Good practice example: identifying priorities

 The academy has a relatively high number of Gypsy and Roma pupils so it decides this is a priority issue.
-It decides to set an equality objective under the PSED to tackle the underachievement of its Gypsy and Roma pupils.
+It decides to set an objective under the PSED to tackle the underachievement of Gypsy and Roma pupils.

-To achieve this, it plans to organise a range of activities, including:
+To achieve this, it plans to organise a range of activities including:

 • study skills support